Updated April 2014, next review April 2017

 Your premature baby - surgery

-You're bound to feel anxious if your premature baby needs surgery, but try to focus on the positive: the operation should help to speed her recovery.
+You're bound to feel anxious if your premature baby needs surgery, but try to focus on the positive: the operation is likely to help improve your baby's chances.

 Some surgical procedures can be done under local or regional anaesthetic, while others will require general anaesthetic.
-Most premature babies are able to tolerate surgery well, and tend to recover relatively quickly afterwards.
+At times you may face difficult situations, especially if your baby is very sick and emergency surgery is required to try and safe his life.

 Giving consent for surgery